 Our Royal Charter was granted in 1902 and has been subject to a number of revisions over the subsequent years, the latest one being in 2019.
 The Institute's byelaws were revised and updated in 2020 and passed by Her Majesty's Privy Council on 16 November 2020.

-Governance of The Chartered Governance Institute in the United Kingdom, Republic of Ireland and Associated Territories is managed by the CGIUKI Committee and its sub-committees.
+Governance of The Chartered Governance Institute UK & Ireland is managed by the CGIUKI Board and its sub-committees.

-Any CGIUKI member on the Council elected to Honorary Office (of the Institute as opposed to the CGIUKI region or Division) by the Council;
+Any CGIUKI member on the Council elected to Honorary Office (of the Institute as opposed to the CGIUKI Division) by the Council;

-The two most recent Past Presidents of the UK or CGIUKI Committee if they are willing and able to serve;
+The two most recent Past Presidents of the CGIUKI Board if they are willing and able to serve;

-Those members elected to the Committee by the members in UKRIAT such number to be determined by the CGIUKI Committee from time to time having due regard to the effectiveness and operating costs of the Committee.
+Those members elected to the CGIUKI Board by the members in CGIUKI such number to be determined by the CGIUKI Board from time to time having due regard to the effectiveness and operating costs of the Board.

-The CGIUKI Committee is a committee of the Council of the global Institute.
+The CGIUKI Board is a committee of the Council of the global Institute.

-The Nomination Committee is responsible for the nominations for Council elections and the nomination of CGIUKI Honorary officers.
+The Nomination Committee is responsible for the nominations for Council elections and the nomination of CGIUKI President and Vice-President.

-The Committee is composed of the CGIUKI President, the Immediate Past President, one Vice-President and three UKRIAT Committee members.
-The CGIUKI Committee appoints the committee chairman who shall be either the President of the CGIUKI Committee or the Immediate Past President.
+The Committee is composed of the CGIUKI President, the Immediate Past President, one Vice-President and two CGIUKI Board members.
+The CGIUKI Board appoints the Committee Chairman who shall be either the President of the CGIUKI Board or the Immediate Past President.

-The Chartered Governance Institute UK & Ireland has three Council Committees and nine Divisional Committees which direct and oversee its governance.
+The Chartered Governance Institute has three Council Committees and nine Divisional Committees which direct and oversee its governance.

 The Council is responsible for all matters set out in the Charter and byelaws, particularly those under byelaw 44.1.
 The Council manages the Institute’s business including oversight of the Divisional Committees, and setting and maintaining the qualification standard required for being a member.

-It is composed of up to two of the most recent Past Presidents, and Fellows elected to the Council by each Division, the number of which is determined according to the number of members in a division.
+It is composed of the most recent Past President, and Fellows elected to the Council by each Division, the number of which is determined according to the number of members in a division.

 The Executive Committee is responsible for overseeing the long-term strategic plans developed under the leadership of the President and agreed by the Council.
 It also makes recommendations to Council on the annual business plan and annual budget.